Education

 Mooditj relationship & sexuality education workshops

-We are thrilled and honoured that in October 2023 the Mooditj* respectful relationship weekends have been acknowledged with an Honorary Award by the World Association for Sexual Health (WAS).
-Lorel works with exceptional hill tribe facilitators, Thak, Yadaw and Pramote, to deliver these engaging weekend workshops for 50+ hill tribe teenagers at a time.
-Thank you Jordi for her contribution through her Master’s research and involvement.
-Mooditj weekends are costly for BFWA – about $2600 every time we run a workshop.
+We are thrilled and honoured that in November 2023 the Mooditj* respectful relationship weekends have been acknowledged with an Honorary Award by the World Association for Sexual Health (WAS).
+Lorel works with exceptional hill tribe facilitators** to deliver these engaging weekend workshops for 50+ hill tribe teenagers at a time.
+Thank you Jordi Quain for her contribution through her Master’s research and involvement.

+Mooditj weekends are costly for BFWA – about $2800 every time we run a workshop.
 It couldn’t happen for hundreds and hundreds of teenagers without consistent financial support.
 Thank you Louise, Cath and Siam Winery for your support with this.

-We run on a shoe-string budget - $2800 for more than 50 people.
-This pays for food, travel/petrol allowance (sometimes the teenagers live 4+ hrs away from venue), accommodation, printing puberty booklets, buying resources, conference bags and t-shirts.
+We run on a shoe-string budget - $2800 pays for food, travel/petrol allowance (sometimes the teenagers live 4+ hrs away from venue), accommodation, printing puberty booklets, buying resources, conference bags and t-shirts.
 Donations are always valued.

 The outcomes of the Mooditj workshops are impressive:

-· 1000+ young people and their carers have attended since 2012.
+· 1000+ young people and the caregivers have attended since 2012.

 · Peer-based facilitators – the education continues beyond the weekend workshop – attendees share with others at their school, hostel and village.